 Musculoskeletal tuberculosis is always secondary to a primary lesion in the lung.

-The prevalence of the disease is around 30 million globally and 1-3% of the 30 million have involvement of bones and joints.
-Mycobacterium tuberculosis is responsible for almost all the cases of osteoarticular tuberculosis.
-Although atypical mycobacteria have been reported in lesions of the synovial sheath.
+The prevalence of the disease is around 30 million globally and 1-3% of the 30 million have involvement of their bones and/or joints.
+Mycobacterium tuberculosis is responsible for almost all of the cases of osteoarticular tuberculosis; although atypical mycobacteria have been reported in lesions of the synovial sheath.

-The predisposing factors are protein energy malnutrition, environmental conditions and living standards such as poor sanitation, overcrowded housing and slum dwelling.
-Trauma as a causative factor is debatable has been reported.
-Acquired immunodeficiency syndrome and other causes of immunocompromised status and repeated pregnancies and lactation in women is also a factor.
+The predisposing factors are protein-energy malnutrition, environmental conditions and living standards such as poor sanitation, overcrowded housing and slum dwelling.
+Trauma as a causative factor is debatable, but has been reported.
+Acquired immunodeficiency syndrome and other causes of immunocompromised status and repeated pregnancies and lactation in women are also a factor.

-Osteo-articular tuberculosis can occur in the spine, hip, knee, foot, elbow, wrist, hand, shoulder and as diaphysial foci.
-It has not been reported to affect mandible and temporomandibular joint.
+Osteoarticular tuberculosis can occur in the spine, hip, knee, foot, elbow, wrist, hand, shoulder and as diaphysial foci.
+It has not been reported to affect the mandible or the temporomandibular joint.
 The major method of spread is haematogenous.
-The most common method of spread to the vertebral body is through Batson's prevertebral venous plexus.
+The most common method of spread to the vertebral body is through the Batson prevertebral venous plexus.

-Osteoarticular tuberculosis is reported in various sites which includes
+Osteoarticular tuberculosis is reported in various sites including:

 - 1. Tuli SM.
 Tuberculosis of the Skeletal System.
 Anshan Publishers.
 (2004) ISBN:8180612708.
 Read it at Google Books - Find it at Amazon

 - 2. Ridley N, Shaikh MI, Remedios D et-al. Radiology of skeletal tuberculosis.
 Orthopedics.
 1999;21 (11): 1213-20.
 Pubmed citation